awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task-v2.md

 **Important**
 Only private subnets are supported for the `awsvpc` network mode\.
 Tasks do not receive public IP addresses\.
 Therefore, a NAT gateway is required for outbound internet access, and inbound internet traffic is routed through a load balancer\.

-   1. For **Security group**, you can either select an existing security group or create a new one\.
-To use an existing security group, select the security group and move to the next step\.
+   1. For **Security group**, you can either choose an existing security group or create a new one\.
+To use an existing security group, choose the security group and move to the next step\.
 To create a new security group, choose **Create a new security group**\.
 You must specify a security group name, description, and then add one or more inbound rules for the security group\.

    1. For **Public IP**, choose whether to auto\-assign a public IP address to the elastic network interface \(ENI\) of the task\.

       AWS Fargate tasks can be assigned a public IP address when run in a public subnet so they have a route to the internet\.
 For more information, see [Fargate task networking](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 1. \(Optional\) To use a task placement strategy other than the default, expand **Task Placement**, and then choose from the following options\.